 Forget gate

 LSTMs can ‘remember’ data across various time steps using the cell component.
-This feature is the reason I have chosen to build this model because it means the model is able to remember a sequence of data, which is important in the context of this project.
+This feature is why I have chosen to build this model because it means the model can remember a sequence of data, which is vital in the context of this project.
 I have built this model entirely in Keras and TensorFlow.

 The LSTM model is comprised of an input layer (input_1), two hidden LSTM layers (lstm_1, which is bidirectional, and lstm_2), and a densely connected output layer (dense_1).
-I have chosen to use a bidirectional layer [27] in lstm_1 because of the way Bidirectional LSTMs work.
-With this type of layer, the input moves in two directions; input-to-lstm_1 and lstm_1-to-input.
+I have chosen to use a bidirectional layer [27] in lstm_1 because of how Bidirectional LSTMs work.
+With this layer, the input moves in two directions; input-to-lstm_1 and lstm_1-to-input.
 This means that the information from both layers is preserved, and the results being passed to lstm_2 are likely to be more accurate.

 I have opted not to make lstm_2 bidirectional in order to avoid overfitting – a situation in which the NN learns the training data too well while not performing well on unseen tasks.
 This layer passes information in one direction (lstm_2-to-dense_1).

 Before deciding on this selection of layers, I experimented with different combinations of layers and layer types.
-I chose the above because it is the combination that produced the best accuracies of all my experiments.
+Finally, I chose the above because it is the combination that produced the best accuracies of all my experiments.
 The design of a standard LSTM model is shown in fig 3.3.

 fig 3.3: The design of a standard LSTM model [28]